Ronnie Bardah: World Poker Tour

 Bardah finished in third-place out of 1,573 entrants at the $3,500 Season XVIII World Poker Tour (WPT) Lucky Hearts Poker Open that was held at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida on January 26, 2021.
 When down to the final three players, Bardah, Ilyas Muradi, and Robel Andemichael agreed to a deal where Bardah collected $566,135 in prize money, although his official payout for third place would be $392,430.
 This was Bardah's first WPT final table and his fifth money finish on the WPT.

 Survivor

-Bardah competed on Survivor: Island of the Idols, the 39th season of the CBS series Survivor.
+Bardah was one of 20 contestants to compete on Survivor: Island of the Idols, the 39th season of the reality TV game show Survivor.
 He was the first castaway voted out of the game by a 7–2 vote, placing 20th.